Social media

 Protecting people online

 We take online safety and our duty of care to students and staff seriously.
-We therefore ask you to do all you reasonably can to ensure social media environments are safe for everyone.
+Do everything you reasonably can to make sure social media environments are safe for everyone.

 Feedback